 A tally object stores a numerical value that can be used to drive operational changes in the simulation.
-It can be configured to measure the count of agents in an area, the count of agents on a server, the combined total of other tallies, or act as an abstract cache which can be increased and decreased arbitrarily over the course of the simulation.
+It can be configured to act as a clock, measure the count of agents in an area, or act as an abstract value that can be increased or decreased arbitrarily over the course of the simulation.
+Tallies can also be combined using mathematical operators,

 A tally based trigger could be used by a gate access event to open a gate when the population on a train platform reaches a certain level.
 A tally based test could be used to send agents to an overflow server when the population on the first server exceeds a threshold.
-An action could be used to increase the value of a tally cache whenever an agent holding a token enters a floor.
+An action could be used to increase the value of a tally whenever an agent holding a token enters a floor.

-Tally objects can also be used to record values over the course of the simulation.
+Tally objects can also be used to keep track of values over the course of the simulation.
 These values can then be graphed or observed without the need for complicated queries.

-Recorded tally values can be displayed in the scene during playback using a billboard object.
+They can also be displayed graphically during playback through a billboard object.
+Billboards can be useful during debugging or as a way to communicate operations in a recorded video.